go-swagger/go-swagger/swagger/README.md

 Takes a raw spec document either as a []byte, and it adds the /api-docs route to serve this spec up.

 The middleware performs validation, data binding and security as defined in the swagger spec.
-It also uses the muxer to match request paths to functions of `func(paramsObject) (responseModel, error)`
+It also uses the API to match request paths to functions of `func(paramsObject) (responseModel, error)`

 When a request comes in that doesn't match the /api-docs endpoint it will look for it in the swagger spec routes.
-These are provided in the muxer.
-There is a tool to generate a statically typed muxer, based on operation names and operation interfaces
+These are provided in the API.
+There is a tool to generate a statically typed API, based on operation names and operation interfaces

-### The muxer
+### The API

-The reference muxer will use the denco router to register route handlers.
+The reference API will use the denco router to register route handlers.
 The actual request handler implementation is always the same.
-The muxer must be designed in such a way that other frameworks can use their router implementation and perhaps their own validation infrastructure.
+The API must be designed in such a way that other frameworks can use their router implementation and perhaps their own validation infrastructure.

-The muxer comes in 2 flavors an untyped one and a typed one.
+The API comes in 2 flavors an untyped one and a typed one.

-#### Untyped muxer
+#### Untyped API

-The untyped muxer links operation names to operation handlers
+The untyped API links operation names to operation handlers

 ```go
 type SwaggerOperationHandler func(interface{}) (interface{}, error)
 ```

-The muxer has 4 methods: RegisterSerializer, RegisterSecurityScheme, Register, Validate.
+The API has methods to register consumers, producers, auth handlers and operation handlers

 The register serializer is responsible for attaching extra serializers to media types.
-These are then used during content negotiation phases for looking up
+These are then used during content negotiation phases for look up

 The validate method will verify that all the operations in the spec have a handler registered to them.
 If this is not the case it will exit the application with a non-zero exit code.